 The results are inevitable, he added.
 “If you believe, as I do, that disruption comes from the people who most effectively adopt new technology, then it is obvious that as technology adoption gets faster, the displacement of companies that are not adopting new technologies will also happen more quickly.”

 Cobley underscored the increasing speed of displacement of companies by comparing their corporate lifespans.
 Noting that Fortune 500 companies held on to their status for about 60 years in the 1960s, their tenure in the elite group is just 20 years today and might be cut to 15 years in the next decade.

-“You should all worry – healthcare, telco, entertainment, banking and finance, agriculture, oil and gas will all be disrupted,” he said.
+“You should all worry – healthcare, telco, entertainment, banking and finance, agriculture, Energy will all be disrupted,” he said.
 “So, the clear imperative is to disrupt or be disrupted.”

 But how should leaders kickstart the process of creative disruption and rapid transformation, and what should they be looking for?

 To pave the way for creative disruption, Cobley called for businesses to first define the problem that they want to fix clearly.
 This could be a hugely inefficient process, or customers who have been badly served by a crisis, for example.